GODFREY OSWALD, BSc, MSc

 was handed over to web hosting firms or professional website technicians to build and manage).
 While at EARL, I helped to

 manage and update several public library websites in England.
-I first began to design websites back in summer 1995!
+I first began to design and update websites back in summer 1995!

 Tip and Tricks for Website Managers, ISBN 0851424392 was published in 2001 by ASLIB in London and Routledge in 2003.
 A new edition was published in 2005 as updated ebook (ISBN 0203402979) by Taylor and Francis.